AbhinavBattu/Weather_Website/README.md

       ```
       PORT=5000
       MONGO_DB_URI='YOUR MONODB DATABASE CONNECTION URL'
-      ApiKey='YOUR OPEN WEATHER MAP API KEY'  //First SignUp on openweather website and create your api key.
+      ApiKey='YOUR OPEN WEATHER MAP API KEY'  //SignUp on openweather website and create your api key.
       ```

   4. In the server folder run the command (npm i) to install all the node modules listed int the package.json file.